nitram509/blil-web/README.md

 # BliL-Web - Blinking Light Web

-A web server/application, which makes a blinkstick and compatible devices available via REST API (HTTP + JSON)
+A web server/application, which makes a Blinkstick and compatible devices available via REST API (HTTP + JSON) Written in GO, works on Windows and Mac OS X

 #### License